CogitoNTNU/course-on-cnn-and-pytorch/README.md

 # Course on CNN and Pytorch
-Welcome to the "Course on CNN and PyTorch," a structured educational resource designed to deepen your understanding and practical skills with Convolutional Neural Networks (CNNs) using PyTorch.
+Welcome to the "Course on CNN and PyTorch" a structured educational resource designed to deepen your understanding and practical skills with Convolutional Neural Networks (CNNs) using PyTorch.

 ## Course Overview
 This course is structured to provide a step-by-step introduction to the core concepts of deep learning, focusing on CNNs and their implementation in PyTorch.
 Through this course, you will gain hands-on experience working with datasets, implementing CNN architectures, and training deep learning models efficiently.